The Masterplan

 The Peninsula, as it is surrounded on three sides by water, has a similar feel to New York—the sun rises and sets over the sea, so you get this reflected light.
 The building itself was of particular intrigue, because it was this very thin slice—only three metres wide—so there was an opportunity to do something that light could pass through.

+The great variety of possible building scales, heightened architectural potential, and interplay between landscape elements produces a really dynamic and exciting built environment.
 The self-taught British designer Tom Dixon—iconic for his highly sought-after copper pendant lights—has contributed his high-concept interiors to a limited-edition series of SOM-designed apartments and lofts, situated within the Upper Riverside neighbourhood.

 “The idea was to make them a bit grittier, a bit more ‘British’ in a way—to try and bring in some warmth and realness,” says Dixon.
 “It was important to me to have symbolic items to do with industry, because industry had been a large part of the Peninsula until relatively recently.”